magnus-leksell/zen-quote/README.md

 author | String | Name of author quote | String | Quote text

 Actual type in the database file is `Text`, not `String`, because features of SQLite3.

-## Notes

 There are 893 quotes from about 214 different authors in the database.

 ## Author